-The ultimate mid-day pick-me-up!
-This Coffee Protein Shake Recipe is a creamy blend of coffee and protein powder with a caramel-like indulgence.
-Sweetened only with dates, this coffee smoothie is a low-calorie way to fuel up and indulge!
+The ultimate mid-day pick-me-up, this Coffee Protein Shake blends bold coffee with protein powder into a creamy, caramel-like treat.
+Naturally sweetened with dates, this coffee smoothie is an easy, low-calorie way to fuel up and satisfy a craving... with no chalky aftertaste!

 A Quick Look At The Recipe